CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 **Implementation Note**: The batch table hierarchy does not directly provide an instances's index into its class's `instances` array.
 Instead the index can be inferred by the number of instances with the same `classId` that have appeared before it.
 An implementation may want to compute these indices at load time so that property access is as fast as possible.

 `parentCounts` is an array of integers of length `instancesLength`.
 Each value specifies the number of parents that instance has.
-If ommitted, `parentCounts` is implicity an array of length `instancesLength` where all values are 1.
+If omitted, `parentCounts` is implicitly an array of length `instancesLength` where all values are 1.

 `parentIds` is an array of integers whose length equals the sum of the values in `parentCounts`.
 Parent ids are placed sequentially by instance - instance 0's parent ids are followed by instance 1's parent ids.
 Each value specifies the instance's parent as an index into the `classIds` array.

-Cylical hierarchies are not allowed.
+Cyclical hierarchies are not allowed.
 When an instance's `parentId` points to itself, then it has no parent.
 When `parentIds` is omitted the instances do not have parents.

 A feature's `batchId` is used to access its `classId` and `parentCount`.
 Therefore the values in the `classIds` and `parentCounts` arrays are initially ordered by `batchId` and followed by non-feature instances.

+The `parentCounts` and `parentIds` arrays form an instance hierarchy.
+A feature's properties includes those defined by its own class and any properties from ancestor instances.

+In some cases multiple ancestors may share the same property name.
+This can occur if two ancestors are the same class or are different classes with the same property names.
+For example if every class defined the property "id" then it would be an overloaded property.
+In such cases it is up to the implementation to decide which value to return.

 Finally, `classIds`, `parentCounts`, and `parentIds` may instead be references to data in the binary body.
 If omitted, `componentType` defaults to `UNSIGNED_SHORT`. `type` is implicitly `SCALAR`.